 You want to know more about the Space Race.
 Most third-party histories are pretty dry stuff and a lot of NASA documents are obviously written by engineers and bureaucrats.
 What about the personalities involved?
 What was it really like to be part of the Space Race?
 Those TV documentaries don’t quite cut it, and some of them have been blasted for putting an inaccurate spin on some aspects of the space programs of both America and Russia.
-(To this day, most astronauts deny that they ever saw UFOs.)
+To this day, most astronauts deny that they ever saw evidence of extraterrestrials, for instance.
 With the right biographies and memoirs, you can catch a glimpse of the real people behind the Space Race and be even more amazed by what they accomplished.

 NASA’s first flight director, Christopher Kraft, documents the Space Race as seen from the original Mission Control Center.
 From watching some early rockets blow up to landing on the Moon, his autobiography is almost as good as having a ringside seat for the Mercury, Gemini and Apollo Programs.
 He doesn’t cover up the fact that there were power struggles, arguments and personality clashes along the way and acknowledges that he butted heads with a few of the major players himself.
 He does have a tendency to pounce if somebody messed up (see the chapter on Scott Carpenter’s Aurora 7 flight as an example.
 Although it may not have been entirely Carpenter’s fault, he did make a comment that may have ticked off Mission Control).
 He is just as quick to praise other legendary figures like Dr. Robert Gilruth, who was already one of the top names in aviation research before NACA was converted to NASA.
 A must-read if you want to know what it was like to be in Mission Control during the early days of America’s space program.

-Most famous for bringing Apollo 13 home, Gene Kranz is the third man to have been minted as an American flight director.
+Most famous for bringing Apollo 13 home, Gene Kranz is the third man to have been minted as an American flight director and took on the moniker of “White Flight”.
 He had been involved in flight control for NASA since the Mercury days and stayed on through the space shuttle program.
 He developed many of the early flight rules and watched the early members of NASA’s Mission Control pull together as a team at a time when nobody had ever actually flown in space.
 This adds details on what it was like to work with Chris Kraft and the early astronauts, lose three good men in the Apollo 1 fire, take charge of the Apollo 11 moon landing and develop the procedures that brought an ailing spacecraft home during Apollo 13.
 Interesting tales include the story behind his signature white vest.

 Deke Slayton is the Mercury astronaut who was cheated out of a mission due to a minor heart ailment.
 Although he was stung by being yanked from flight status by both NASA and the Air Force, he rebounded to become the first Chief Astronaut of the American space program with as much responsibility for its early success as Chris Kraft and Gene Kranz.
 It took more than a decade, but he finally proved the value of persistence by going into space as part of the Apollo-Soyuz Test Project.
 In his own quiet, humorous voice, he fills in many of the details of the Space Race from the perspective of the Chief Astronaut who chose the crews who would fly on each mission.
 If you have any interest at all in the history of space flight, this is one book you won’t be able to put down.